spikedoanz/spikedoanz.github.io/content/secret/wirehead-blog.md

 In short, to fetch a batch of data from Wirehead, the following operations are executed:

-1. Get chunk indeces of samples from collection given index.
+1. Get chunk indices of samples from collection given index.
 2. Create a batch to store samples into.
-3. Fetch chunks from chunk indeces fetched in # 1.
+3. Fetch chunks from chunk indices fetched in # 1.
 4. Reassemble data from chunks.